What's Included in the Price

 Perth-Specific Considerations

-Perth's sandy coastal soils, particularly in suburbs like Scarborough, Cottesloe, and Joondalup, do not compact firmly around underground pipes.
-Settlement and lateral movement stress joints over time, especially after winter storms saturate the sand.
-This makes underground leak detection harder, as water disperses through sand without the surface pooling you would see on clay.
+Coastal suburbs (Scarborough, Cottesloe, Joondalup, Mandurah).
+Sandy coastal soils do not compact firmly around underground pipes.
+Settlement and lateral movement stress joints over time, particularly after winter storms saturate the sand.
+Underground leak detection is harder in Perth than in clay-soil cities because water disperses through sand without the surface pooling or green patches you would see on clay.
+Specialist acoustic or tracer gas detection ($250–$750) is often necessary.

 Report mains-side leaks to the Water Corporation on 13 13 75.
-The Water Corporation manages Perth's mains supply to your property boundary.
+The Water Corporation manages Perth's mains supply to your property boundary, including the meter.
 For leaks on your side of the meter, engage any licenced WA plumber directly.

 Hiring a Licensed Plumber in WA

 All plumbing work in Western Australia must be carried out by a plumber licenced through the Plumbers Licensing Board (Building and Energy, DMIRS).
-Verify licences through the DMIRS online register.
 WA plumbers must lodge a Notice of Intention before starting regulated work and issue a Certificate of Compliance upon completion.
-Ask for their licence number, confirm public liability insurance, and request a written quote before authorising work.

 How We Calculate